EpicOrange/riichi_advanced/documentation/documentation.md

 Here is the full list of allowed items in a group:

 - keywords
+  + `"ignore_suit"` specifies that every item after it ignores the suit of tiles it checks for
   + `"nojoker"` specifies that every item after it cannot use jokers
   + `"unique"` specifies that every item in this group is taken at most once (if the group is to be taken >1 times)
 - Tiles like `"1m"` and `"9p"`